-Betsy Arizu, MA, worked in public education for 20 years as a school counselor and high school teacher.
+Betsy Arizu worked in public education for 20 years as a school counselor and high school teacher.
 In counseling she incorporated mindfulness to promote social/emotional well-being, stress reduction, and mindful creativity in art.
-She is the FCM's Community Care Leader and former coordinator of the FCM Family Program.
+She is currently FCM's Dharma Rain Area Leader.
+Formerly she served as Community Care Leader, FCM Family Program Coordinator, and Chair of the Board of Directors.
 She has led creation of a number of FCM classes, including mindfulness for educator programs.
-Currently she serves as president of the FCM Board of Directors.

 Bryan Hindert has been following the Buddhist path since 2008, when a strong desire to make changes in his life and to develop a better relationship with his mind drew him to the Florida Community of Mindfulness.
 This path has helped Bryan to transform his life in profound ways and continues to be a source of guidance, support, and joy in all of his endeavors.
 In addition to helping to develop and lead Wake Up Tampa Bay, a mindfulness and meditation group for people in their 20s and 30s, Bryan has served by teaching classes and presenting on mindfulness and on Buddhism, leading intensive practice periods, and serving as the Assistant to the Teacher.